 The word 'stressful' is commonly used these days as a throwaway term to describe any kind of less-than-ideal set of circumstances.
 But stress - real, serious stress that can be caused by anything from moving house to starting a new job, or becoming a first-time parent - can actually impact a person in a big way.
 And that includes physically.

-We asked Nuffield Health's Brendan Street, who's Professional Head of CBT (cognitive behavioural therapy), to talk us through all the ways stress can manifest itself in physical symptoms.
-Because once you can identify stress, you can actually do something about it:
+We asked Nuffield Health's Brendan Street, who's Professional Head of CBT (cognitive behavioural therapy), to talk us through all the ways stress can turn into physical symptoms, because once you can identify stress, you can actually do something about it:

 1. Feeling tired

 "Stress has a physiological effect on your body by releasing hormones into your bloodstream which accelerate your heart rate and your breathing.
 This constant strain on your system can have an exhausting effect, leaving you feeling tired all the time.

 In a cruel twist, stress can also prevent you from sleeping.
 Stress has been found to activate an area of the brain called the hypothalamo-pituitary-adrenal axis in the brain, which plays a part in sleep-wake regulation.
 You may experience sleep loss and find that you are constantly going over the same issue in your head again and again.
 This is your brain working overtime to try to find a solution."

 "Teeth grinding is a symptom of stress closely linked to a lack of sleep, because your nervous system has heightened activity and this plays out in your mouth.
 Grinding your teeth can cause dental problems and also a painful jaw which can add to your suffering."